 The benefits of effective product positioning include:

-Undaku is a great example of how products can stand out through positioning.
+Undaku was a great example of how products can stand out through positioning.
 Fundamentally, it’s a generic no-code app-building platform.
 This puts it in direct competition with similar products like Webflow and Bravo.

 Undaku’s positioning targets the niche SaaS customer base to avoid competing on the same playing field as these larger brands.